Hong Kong University of Science and Technology: "30 for 30" Campaign

+University anthem

+In 2023, the university commissioned a new university anthem, composed by Professor Kelvin Yuen.

 Governance

-Established in 1991 under Chapter 1141 of the Laws of Hong Kong (The Hong Kong University of Science and Technology Ordinance), HKUST is one of the eight statutory universities in Hong Kong.
+Established in 1991 under Chapter 1141 of the laws of Hong Kong (The Hong Kong University of Science and Technology Ordinance), HKUST is one of the eight statutory universities in Hong Kong.
 It is an institution funded by the University Grants Committee (UGC).

-As with all other statutory universities in Hong Kong, the Chief Executive of HKSAR acts as the Chancellor of HKUST.
-Prior to the transfer of sovereignty over Hong Kong, this was a ceremonial title bestowed upon the Governor of Hong Kong.
+As with all other statutory universities in Hong Kong, the chief executive of HKSAR acts as the chancellor of HKUST.
+Prior to the transfer of sovereignty over Hong Kong, this was a ceremonial title bestowed upon the governor of Hong Kong.

 Council

 The supreme governing body of the university is its Council, formed by a total of 27 members.
-Council members include university administrators, the chairperson of the alumni Convocation, an elected staff member, an elected full-time student representative, as well as 17 "lay members" not being employees or students at the university.
-Under the HKUST Ordinance, The Chief Executive of HKSAR possesses the power of directly appointing the chairman and vice-chairman of the Council, the Treasurer of the University, and not more than 9 of the lay members.
+Council members include university administrators, the chairperson of the alumni Convocation, an elected staff member, an elected full-time student representative, as well as 14 "lay members" not being employees or students at the university.
+Under the HKUST Ordinance, the chief executive of Hong Kong possesses the power of directly appointing the chairman and vice-chairman of the council, the treasurer of the university, and not more than 9 of the lay members.

+The University is also a founding member of the Digital Education Council.